Hey there, we noticed you didn't complete your Advanced Coupons purchase.

 In line with Labor Day in North America, it also signals back to school in many places.
 So your marketing should be focused on what happens after Labor Day, not the day itself.

-In terms of back to school, don’t limit your marketing efforts to laptops and the typical school supplies.
-Think outside of the box.
-New shoes, new clothes, new backpacks.
 Those darling children are expensive, so as store owners, let your customers know you understand, and that you’re doing your part to give them a break.
 Give them a coupon!

-Store Coupons for October, November & December: Thanksgiving, Halloween & Christmas
+Marketing Seasonality For October, November & December: Thanksgiving, Halloween & Christmas

 The year is nearly done!
 Have you realized there’s a good chance, depending on where you sell, you could be doing some sort of seasonal coupon marketing every month of the year?
 I hope you’re taking advantage of that.
 And I haven’t even come close to mentioning all of them.

-In Canada and a few other countries, Thanksgiving is celebrated in October.
 In the US and other countries, it’s celebrated in November.
 October also brings Halloween, and of course, December rolls in with Christmas.

-Thanksgiving might not bring with it a multitude of marketing opportunities—unless you sell something to do with turkeys or Pilgrims.
 However, I’m sure I don’t need to educate you on what or how to market for Halloween or Christmas!
 But just in case, at least when it comes to Christmas, and your customers are likely buying multiple items, why not think of using something like a BOGO coupon?

 Facebook